Photos are available in the DATE 2024 Gallery.

 • Yang Li, University of Electro-Communications, JP

-• Ahmet Can Mert, Graz University of Technology, AT
+• Ahmet Can Mert, i2ware Technology, AT

 • Debdeep Mukhopadhyay, Department of Computer Science and Engineering, Indian Institute of Technology Kharagpur, IN